ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 You can use a VMware® platform on {{site.data.keyword.cloud_notm}} in the following ways.

 * Bare Metal - Use the Bare metal catalog for {{site.data.keyword.cloud_notm}} Classic Infrastructure and order a bare metal server with vSphere as the Operating System.
 For more information, see [VMware for Classic](/docs/vmware).
-* VMware Solutions Dedicated - VMware vSphere - Use the VMware Solutions console to provision IBM-hosted VMware hosts.
+* VMware vSphere - Use the VMware Solutions console to provision IBM-hosted VMware hosts.
 For more information, see [VMware vSphere overview](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereclusteroverview).
-* VMware Solutions Dedicated - vCenter Server - Use the VMware Solutions console to provision an IBM-hosted private cloud based on vSphere, NSX, and optionally vSAN.
+* vCenter Server - Use the VMware Solutions console to provision an IBM-hosted private cloud based on vSphere, NSX, and optionally vSAN.
 For more information, see [vCenter Server overview](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview).

 Upgrade and migration processes vary depending on the consumption model.
 {: note}